Uthirakosamangai: Worship and festivals

-The temple priests perform the puja (rituals) during festivals and on a daily basis.
+The temple priests perform puja during festivals and on a daily basis.
 Like other Shiva temples of Tamil Nadu, the priests belong to the Shaiva community, a Brahmin sub-caste.
 The temple rituals are performed six times a day; Ushathkalam at 5:30 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 10:00 a.m., Sayarakshai at 5:00 p.m., Irandamkalam at 7:00 p.m. and Ardha Jamam at 8:00 p.m.
 Each ritual comprises four steps: abhisheka (sacred bath), alangaram (decoration), naivethanam (food offering) and deepa aradanai (waving of lamps) for all the deities in the temple.
 The worship is held amidst music with nagaswaram (pipe instrument), religious instructions in the Vedas (sacred texts) read by priests and prostration by worshippers in front of the temple mast.
 There are weekly rituals like somavaram (Monday) and sukravaram (Friday), fortnightly rituals like pradosham and monthly festivals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.
 The major festival of the temple are Tirukalyana Vaibhavam (sacred marriage) during the Tamil month of Chittirai (April–May), Vasanthotsavam during Vaigasi (May–June), Pathunal Siva Uthsavam during Aaani (July–August), Annabishekam during Aipasi (October–November), Tiruvathidirai during Margazhi (December–January) and Sivarathri during Masi (February–March).
 The Tiruvathidirai festival in December attracts a large number of tourists.

+This temple contains many important religious objects, including: a self-made lingam; two statues of Nandi, Shiva's sacred bull, are present; a sahasra lingam with a thousand carved lingams, representing the honor of 1,000 rishis; a 6-foot-tall emerald idol of Nataraja, Shiva in his cosmic dance form.
+It's uniquely made of emerald and is kept covered in sandal paste throughout the year.
+On day before Arudra day, the paste is removed, and the idol is revealed to the public.

+The temple has been glorified by the hymns of 9th-century saint Manickavasagar and 15th-century saint Arunagirinathar.